Nexmo/server-sdk-specification/SPECIFICATION.md

 - May generate a long lived JWT for multiple requests.
 - Must provide a method to generate a JWT:
     - Must allow user provided application id
-    - Must allow optional user provided timestamp the JWT becomes valid (`nbf`)
+    - Must allow user defined parameters in the token body.
-    - Must allow optional user provided timestamp the JWT expires (`exp`)
+    - Must provide default timestamps the JWT validity (`nbf`) and expiration (`exp`) and issued (`iat`).
+    - Must provide default value for the unique JWT identifier (`jti`).
+    - Must only use defaults if not defined by the user.

 ###HTTP Client
 A client library will be making HTTP requests to Nexmo's API.
 Client libraries: